Sub Brand Guidelines

 Clemson University is a selective, public, research university in a college-town setting.
-Clemson's desire is to attract a capable, dedicated and diverse student body of approximately 20,000 undergraduate and graduate students, with priority to students from South Carolina.
+Clemson's desire is to attract a capable, dedicated and diverse student body of approximately 24,000 undergraduate and graduate students, with priority to students from South Carolina.
 The University offers a wide array of high quality baccalaureate programs built around a distinctive core curriculum.
 Graduate, continuing education, doctoral and research programs contribute to the state of knowledge and to the economic future of the state, nation and world.
-The university provides bachelor’s, master’s and doctoral degrees in more than 100 majors through five academic colleges: the College of Agriculture, Forestry and Life Sciences; the College of Architecture, Arts and Humanities; the College of Business and Behavioral Science; the College of Engineering and Science; and the College of Health, Education and Human Development.
+The University provides bachelor’s, master’s and doctoral degrees in more than 80 degree programs through seven academic colleges: the College of Agriculture, Forestry and Life Sciences; the College of Architecture, Arts and Humanities; the College of Behavioral, Social and Health Sciences; the College of Business; the College of Education; the College of Engineering, Computing and Applied Sciences; and the College of Science.

 Clemson combines the benefits of a major research university with a strong commitment to undergraduate teaching and individual student success.
 Students, both undergraduate and graduate, have opportunities for unique educational experiences throughout South Carolina, as well as in other countries.
 Experiential learning is a valued component of the Clemson experience, and students are encouraged through Creative Inquiry, internships, and study abroad, to apply their learning beyond the classroom.
 Electronic delivery of courses and degree programs also provide a variety of learning opportunities.
-Clemson’s extended campus includes teaching sites in Greenville and Charleston, five research campuses and five public service centers throughout the state of South Carolina, as well as four international sites.
+Clemson’s extended campus includes teaching sites in Greenville, Greenwood, Anderson and Charleston, eight research campuses and extension centers in every county of South Carolina, as well as four international sites.
 The University is committed to exemplary teaching, research and public service in the context of general education, student engagement and development, and continuing education.
 In all areas, the goal is to develop students’ communication and critical-thinking skills, ethical judgment, global awareness, and scientific and technological knowledge.
 The distinctive character of Clemson is reflected in the culture of collegiality and collaboration among faculty, students, staff, the administration, and the university board.

 Approved by the Clemson University Board of Trustees, October 19, 2012